knights-analytics/hugot/README.md

 Alternatively, you can also use the [docker image](https://github.com/knights-analytics/hugot/pkgs/container/hugot) which has all the above dependencies already baked in.

+- the latest versions of the onnxruntime and gopjrt libraries that are used in our testing can be found in the [bakefile](./docker-bake.hcl).

 The library can be used as follows:

 ```go